iansmith/parigot/lib/atlanta.base/go/README.md

 ## /lib/atlanta.base/go

-This directory is for the go implementations of the client-side libraries.
+This is the library that go clients use to call the parigot kernel.